ollita7/kiwi-cli/readme.md

 ## Commands
 1. Init
     It creates a default server to start.
+Also it creates a tsconfig by default.

     ` kc init `